Vansh-k/Odd-Eve-Game/README.md

   or not and and then does the logic part respectively.

-First i tested my contract on remix virtual machine then I have deployed the contract to goerli testnet.
+First I tested my contract on remix virtual machine then I have deployed the contract to goerli testnet.
         Goerli testnet address --> 0xCD4288fD856BDbd2ea7dA112936a2f8419435631